Iss Pyaar Ko Kya Naam Doon?: Plot

 Eventually, Khushi learns the truth about Shyam and ends the engagement.
-Fearing that the revelation might ruin Payal and Akash's wedding, and break Anjali's heart, she stays silent.
-Arnav, having realized his love for Khushi, breaks things off with Lavanya.
-But when he sees Shyam pleading with Khushi to marry him, he misinterprets the situation.
-To protect Anjali's marriage, Arnav forces Khushi into a six-month contract marriage, blackmailing her emotionally.
+Fearing that the revelation might ruin Payal and Akash's wedding and break Anjali's heart, she stays silent.
+Arnav, having finally realized that he is cheating Lavanya, breaks things off with her.
+Arnav's cousin Nandkishore (nicknamed NK) arrives from Sydney and causes some jealousy in Arnav due to his easy friendship with Khushi.